xnuinside/fakeme/README.md

 **Fakeme** will generate for you 2 tables with same values in those 2 columns.

 It does not matter to have columns with same name you can define dependencies between tables with alias names.

+## TODO in next releases:

+1. Add integration with simple-ddl-parser to generated data from different SQL dialects
+2. Add integration with py-models-parser to generated data from different Python models
+3. Fix cases in todo folder
+4. Improve test coverage

 ### What you can to do